AgentA12/Regex_Guide/Develop/gist-template.md

 <code>bar<mark>foo</mark>bar</code>

-I will go over some common token types in this guide.
+This is the most basic regex you can make.
+I will go over some useful regex tokens in this guide.

 ## Table of Contents